 Hundreds of local governments have already reported their tax revenue losses associated with corporate subsidies.
-In late July, the State of New York became the first state to do so, in their Basic Annual Report, a publication that precedes the state’s more comprehensive CAFR report on state finances.
+In late July, the State of New York became the first state to do so, in their Basic Annual Report, a publication that precedes the state’s more comprehensive CAFR report

 The leaders of both chambers of the New York State Legislature have been indicted on criminal charges, accused of using their power and influence to improperly assist major real estate developers.
 That assistance turns out to revolve around a controversial subsidy program known as 421-a.